 - Students will participate in a broad range of programs that are geared toward community and civic engagement

 - Students will develop skills to assist them in their transition from matriculation to graduation

-All first-year students will be able to set a preference for the living-learning community they want when they sign a housing contract. while these preferences are not guaranteed, we will make efforst to honor your top choices.
+All first-year students will be able to set a preference for the living-learning community they want when they sign a housing contract.
+While these preferences are not guaranteed, we will make every effort to honor your top choices.
 These descriptions will also be in the contract template.

 Mosaic (Diversity and Inclusion LLC)

 - For students who want to learn more about their social responsibility and explore issues of diversity, social justice, and inclusion

 - Engage in civil discourse and bridge the divides among people of diverse racial, ethnic, religious, political, socio-economic, gender and sexual orientations, and backgrounds